Participation in AIS is compulsory for employers with 5 or more employees. It is gazetted under S68(2) of the Income Tax Act (PDF, 107 KB).

-However, all employers, regardless of the number of employees, are encouraged to join the AIS and submit their employees' employment income information to IRAS electronically by 1 Mar each year.
+However, all employers are encouraged to join the AIS and submit their employees' employment income information to IRAS electronically by 1 Mar each year.

 Simplify your tax filing process for employees with AIS

 AIS employers do not need to distribute hardcopies of the IR8A/IR8S/Appendix 8A/Appendix 8B to their employees as they submit the employment income to IRAS electronically.

 Employees may refer to their payslips for details of their employment income and view their auto-included information via the 'Income, Deductions and Reliefs Statement' at myTax Portal when filing their individual income tax returns.

 There are 3 ways to register for the AIS at myTax Portal:

 (Only applicable for employers with an existing Approver/ Preparer role with IRAS' digital service (e.g. GST, Corporate Tax)